What is a Home for the Dying (aka Comfort Care Home)?

 Are there other Homes like this one?

 Yes.
 Started in 1984 in Rochester, this model of care continues to flourish in that region and has since spread to other areas in northern New York.
 People prefer a Home located close to their own home (one county in Rochester has nine, nearly one in every neighborhood).
-There are now 25 such Homes in New York State.
+As of 2018, there are 30 such Homes in New York State.
 CFD’s Home will be the first to open in the Mid-Hudson Valley region.
-Click here for a full list
+Click here for a full list.

 Why isn’t there a hospice residence or hospital-based hospice unit?